 To build on draft guidelines that the center had proposed in 2005, project staff convened some 35 journal editors, QI professionals, academic leaders, medical professionals, and foundation officers from the United States and other countries on April 3–5, 2007, in Cambridge, Mass.
 Project staff then used both face-to-face and e-mail contacts to solicit feedback from more than 100 people during several rounds of revisions.

-Key Results: In reports to the Robert Wood Johnson Foundation (RWJF), project leaders noted the following results:
+In reports to RWJF, project leaders noted the following results:

 - Project staff created the SQUIRE guidelines to inform authors and editors of the essential components of studies of quality improvement in medicine, and of reports on those efforts.
 By supporting complete, accurate and transparent reporting, the guidelines aim to speed development of the field.